The Electrification Supercycle

 We create a market on these physical metals and ensure buy/sell volume liquidity by working with LME brokers and refineries, while also allowing customers to borrow against their holdings via the Peer to Peer Lending platform.

 Participate in the EV revolution

 Our electric vehicle (EV) metal parcels are packaged in 250 kg (551 lb) industrial drums or 2 ton (4,409 lb) bulk bags.
 These parcels contain battery-grade metals used in battery manufacturing.

 The drums and bulk bags fulfill the industry standard requirements for security, size, rates, logistics, accessibility, material handling, delivery points, and permitting to ensure liquidity.

-EV parcels are uniquely identified physical property, audited by PwC and Bureau Veritas, fully insured against loss, guaranteed to be genuine, and stored in an LME-approved warehouse in Singapore to allow for seamless liquidity solutions.
+EV parcels are uniquely identified physical property, audited by our financial auditor and Bureau Veritas, fully insured against loss, guaranteed to be genuine, and stored in an LME-approved warehouse in Singapore to allow for seamless liquidity solutions.

 EV parcels can be bought and sold online 24/7 based on LME cash pricing, with additional competitive mark-up.
 They can serve as collateral to easily obtain low interest peer to peer loans.
 EV parcels can be delivered on demand.

 Other electric vehicle metals